DAVID J. WILLIS ATTORNEY

 General Rule Applicable to M&M Liens

 Property Code section 53.157 lists six ways that a mechanic’s lien may be discharged of record.
-The best method is to file a release in the real property records.
+The best method is of course to file a release (or partial release, as the case may be) in the real property records.
 Four other methods listed in the statute require the filing of a bond.
 The sixth means of discharge is failure by the lienholder to foreclose within the statute of limitations, which is two years.

 Expedited Procedure for Removal of Invalid or Defective Liens